-Reason for termination of employment must be clearly stated in the written notice for termination.
-An employer may initiate termination of an employee for reasons related to an individual employee or for business-related reasons.
+The reason for termination of employment must be clearly stated in the written notice for termination (see 7.2 Notice Periods).
+An employer may initiate termination of an employee for reasons related to an individual employee, or for business-related reasons.